dinomatic/docs.dinomatic.com/source/docs/akurai/blocks-shortcodes.md

 In the content editor a new FAQs edit section will appear.
 For each one add the question and the answer and clack `Add New` to add a new FAQ item.

-`💁 since version 2.0`

-By default schema.org markup for FAQ rich snippets will be included in all your FAQ blocks, however you can disable them if you need to.
+`💁 since version 2.0` By default schema.org markup for FAQ rich snippets will be included in all your FAQ blocks, however you can disable them if you need to.

 > Note that you can include only one markup on a page.
 If you have multiple FAQ blocks on a single, please enable this for one of them only.

 ![akurai-blocks-editor-faqs](/assets/images/akurai/akurai-blocks-editor-faqs.png)
 ![akurai-blocks-editor-faqs-schema-org-markup](/assets/images/akurai/akurai-blocks-editor-faqs-schema-org-markup.png)

-At the right side panel you can click on **Switch to Preview** to preview the FAQs block in your editor.

-> Note that the preview may differ a little from the actual block as some WordPress and other plugin styles may be affecting it.

 ### Slider Block